 BMW iX3 U.S. launch ruled out

-The iX3’s primary target market is China, but the BMW electric car is also available in Europe.
-However, there’s no plan to launch the BMW iX3 in the U.S., a company spokesman confirmed last year.
+There’s no plan to launch the BMW iX3 in the U.S., a company spokesman confirmed in 2021.
 The bigger BMW iX will be the first electric SUV for the U.S. from Bavaria.

 2022 BMW iX3 FAQs